Mathura man awarded jail term till last breath for raping stepdaughter | Law-Order

 - India

-Sharing the details about the incident, Chaturvedi said that on February 2, 2013 Saubi kidnapped the girl, who was 15 then, and raped her when her mother had gone to a relative's place.
-Upon her return, the mother filed a complaint against Saubi, also alleging he stole a motorbike, Rs 1.05 lakh cash and jewellery.
-An FIR was registered under Indian Penal Code sections 363 (kidnapping), 366 (kidnapping, abducting or inducing woman to compel her for marriage) and 376 (rape) on the woman's complaint.
+Sharing the details about the incident, Chaturvedi said that on February 2, 2013, the man kidnapped the girl, who was 15 then, and raped her when her mother had gone to a relative's place.
+Upon her return, the mother filed a complaint against him, also alleging he stole a motorbike, Rs 1.05 lakh cash, and jewelry.
+An FIR was registered under Indian Penal Code sections 363 (kidnapping), 366 (kidnapping, abducting or inducing woman to compel her for marriage), and 376 (rape) on the woman's complaint.

-Four years after the death of her first husband, the woman had married Shaubi, a resident of Aligarh, expecting him to support the family, the ADGC said.
+Four years after the death of her first husband, the woman had married the now-convicted man, a resident of Aligarh, expecting him to support the family, the ADGC said.

 The judge rejected the plea, saying since the accused was the father and the custodian of the girl, what he did was a heinous crime that merited an exemplary punishment.